P

 The Poochon’s medium-length coat is usually a solid color in cream, tan, or apricot.

 The Poochon’s coat is of medium length and generally comes in a solid cream, tan, or apricot color.
 Sometimes the colors are blended.
-Occasionally, one of this breed will be black or grey.
+Occasionally, one of this breed will be black, grey, or white, or a combination of these.
 So much about the appearance depends on which gene a pup got from which parent, but much about the appearance of the Poodle and the Bichon Frisé in terms of face, ears, tail length, and such is very similar.

 Size and Weight